Frequently Asked Questions

 Ships have in-room safes.
 In the Galápagos, valuables may be stored in the ship's safe free of charge.

 In Europe and in South America, all ships have non-smoking interiors.
 Smoking is only permitted on the Sky Deck.
-On vessels in Egypt and China smoking is limited to certain areas of the ship.
+On vessels in China smoking is limited to certain areas of the ship.
 On the Mekong river smoking is permitted on the Mekong Deck by the Galley.

 Passengers celebrating special occasions, such as anniversaries or birthdays, should alert ship personnel upon boarding the ship.
 Special services are available (some free of charge) on Europe cruises.